Thiennguyen21it/Thiennguyen21it/README.md

 #                                                                        Hi there 👋 !
 I'm Thiện

-- 🔭 I'm studying in Vietnam-korea University of of Information and Communication Technology
+- 🔭 I'm studying in Vietnam-korea University of Information and Communication Technology
 - 🌱 I’m currently learning everything :3
 - 👯 I’m looking to collaborate with everyone
 - 👨‍💻 All of my projects are available [here](https://github.com/Thiennguyen21it?tab=repositories)